hyperjumptech/monika/docs/src/pages/quick-start.md

 monika -c <path_to_configuration_json_file>
 ```

-Better yet, you can provide an URL that contains monika configuration
+Better yet, you can provide a URL that contains monika configuration

 ```bash
 monika -c https://domain.com/path/to/your/configuration.json